qrxnz/qkit/README.md

 ### Binwalk

-`Binwalk` has gained automation that allows you to first see the files and make a decision about extraction after viewing them:
+`binwalk` has gained automation that allows you to first see the files and make a decision about extraction after viewing them:

 ## ⚒️  Installation